imranrasheedsc/finch-robot-project/README.md

-# Finch Robot: "Robot Talent Show"
+# Final Project: Finch Robot Challenges

 ## Essential Question
 How can we apply object-oriented programming principles and Java concepts to create interactive, autonomous robot behaviors that solve real-world challenges?